abdkar/studio/README.md

 ## Technologies

-Firebase Studio is built on the following technologies:
+CV and Cover Letter Wizard is built on the following technologies:

 *   **Next.js:** A React framework for building server-rendered and static web applications.
 *   **TypeScript:** A typed superset of JavaScript that enhances code quality and maintainability.